Azure/azure-sdk-for-java/sdk/core/azure-core-amqp/docs/architecture.md

 ## Prefetch and AMQP Link Credits

-In Project Reactor, prefetch is the initial number of items to request upstream, afterwards, 75% of the initial prefetch is used for subsequent `request(long)`.
+In Project Reactor, prefetch is the initial number of items to request upstream.
+Afterwards, 75% of the initial prefetch is used for subsequent `request(long)`.

 In Event Hubs, prefetch is the number of AMQP link credits to put on the link when it is first created.
 After those